dezashibi-c-projects/dthreads/README.md

 ### Key Design Choices

 - **Cross-Platform Compatibility**: DThreads provides a unified API that works across different platforms, hiding the underlying implementation details.

+**👉 NOTE:** The goal is to provide cross-platform compatibility for modern desktop systems and platforms, so you have to make sure certain features are available on your machine, you can suggest platform support via issue section.

 - **Modularity**: I've not been a friend of everything all at one place, so I've decided to modularize the implementations for each platform to its corresponding header and source file.
 - **Simplicity**: The API is designed to be easy to use, with clear and concise function signatures and configuration structures.
 - **Performance**: DThreads aims to minimize overhead by using lightweight structures and efficient synchronization primitives.